dzackgarza/qual-wiki/20_Real Analysis/005_Basics/05_Advice and Essentials.md

 - Every Borel is $F_\sigma$ up to a null set.

+- Proving uniform convergence: use the $M\dash$test.

+- A problem using absolute continuity will often be used to imply bounded variation (which allow using FTC)

+- If two functions are in conjugate $L^p$ spaces, try Holder.

 # The Absolute Essentials

 :::{.proposition title="Convergent Sums Have Small Tails"}